 Develop planning level estimates of groundwater availability for consideration by the Steering Committee in addressing CFWI Guiding Principal #1.
-The primary goal of this team is to develop options that will ensure a logical and consistent process is established to evaluate the results of the modeling analyses ultimately achieving the CFWI Goal #1.

-6. Recovery and Prevention Strategies CFWI Regional Water Supply Plan
+6. CFWI Regional Water Supply Plan

 Develop a regional water supply plan for the CFWI that ensures the protection of the water resources and related natural systems and identifies sustainable water supply for all water uses in the CFWI through the planning horizon.